AirHelp Score 2023: How did we rank the airlines?

-How do we come up with the score?
+How do we calculate the score?
 We combine a lot of information — from the factual data on airlines’ on-time performance, to customers’ opinions based on their own flying experience.
 And we’re in a unique position to factor in how airlines behave when flights don't go to plan.

 We aim to rank the most popular and best-known airlines.
-From a list of 805 airlines globally, we selected the biggest in terms of passenger numbers, and popularity with passengers.
+From a list of over 800 airlines around the world, we selected the biggest in terms of passenger numbers and popularity.
 Some airlines are excluded where we are unable to get data.

 To help you understand our data, we’ve broken down the 3 metrics we use in the airline AirHelp Score.